tmaquaponics/tmaquaponics.github.io/_posts/2025-02-10-filtration.md

 1. A bare bottom tank with a sponge or box filter.
 No substrate means the tank is easier to clean, but you get particles floating around in the water all the time (the fish will constantly stir up detritus that collects at the bottom) and the sponge filter will get dirty quicker.
 A gravel bottom will collect fish waste and your sponge filter will remain operational for a longer period of time before requiring any cleaning.
 But, you will also have to clean the gravel from time to time.
 2. An undergravel filter.
 3. A HOB filter.
 It is easy to setup and clean, and you have access to all the corners of your tank.
-For our use case, it can be used as a complementary filtration if you want to stock up the tank.
+For our use case, it can be used as a complementary filtration in case you want to stock up the tank.

 > You can combine an undergravel filter with a sponge or HOB filter to get the benefits of both.